briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

         stepparent if the stepparent has not adopted the probationary license holder;

         7. _(G)_ An eligible adult, as defined in Ohio R.C.
-4507.05.
+[4507.05][ORC
+        Section 4507.05].

     3. _(3)_ "Moving violation" means any violation of any statute or ordinance that regulates the operation of vehicles, streetcars, or trackless trolleys on the highways or streets.
 "Moving violation" does not include a violation of Ohio R.C.
-4513.263 or a substantially equivalent municipal ordinance, or a violation of any statute or ordinance regulating pedestrians or the parking of vehicles, vehicle size or load limitations, vehicle fitness requirements, or vehicle registration.
+[4513.263][ORC Section 4513.263] or a substantially equivalent municipal ordinance, or a violation of any statute or ordinance regulating pedestrians or the parking of vehicles, vehicle size or load limitations, vehicle fitness requirements, or vehicle registration.

 8. _(h)_ Whoever violates this section is guilty of a minor misdemeanor.\
 (ORC 4507.071)